parksben/think-bayes/README.md

 // | Bowl2 | 0.4  |
 ```

+In addition, here are some simple [demos](./demo) you can refer directly to resolve some classic problems of probability and statistics.

 ## Algorithm Classes

 This library provides some **ES Classes** following for calculations related to probability and statistics.